LAST UPDATED: January 16th, 2023

-There are 9 grams of proteins in 100 gr of this legume that strengthens your muscle mass and makes sure your body works properly.
+There are 9 grams of proteins in 100 gr of this legume that strengthen your muscle mass and makes sure your body works properly.

-Furthermore, lentils are high in fibers that improve digestion and lower bad cholesterol level.
+Furthermore, lentils are high in fibers that improve digestion and lower bad cholesterol levels.

 This vegetable is high in vitamin B and carbs which provide your body with energy and make you feel full for a long while.